-Update: een klein stuk uit onderstaande blogpost is onderdeel geworden van het boek Geld Gaat Nooit Over Geld.
-Als Engels niet je ding is, vind je hier meer info.
+NL: een klein stuk uit onderstaande blogpost is onderdeel geworden van het boek Geld Gaat Nooit Over Geld.
+Als Engels niet je ding is, vind je dat stuk hier.

 On the 20th of May 2013, Edward arrives at The Mira hotel in Hong Kong.
 No one knows he is here.
 His supervisors at work believe he’s taken a leave of absence for medical reasons.